viniciuskloppel/kite/README.md

 Coincidentally, a couple of weeks after Kite's release, Solana web3.js version 2 was renamed `kit`.
 So **Kite now flies on top of Kit**.

+Also coincidentally, a Kite is a type of Edwards curve!

 ## Can I use Kite with Anchor?

 **Yes.** Here's a [full Anchor demo token Swap app using Kite, Kit and Codama](https://github.com/mikemaccana/anchor-escrow-2025).